 The more I check the more I doubt myself

 It seems with every check my focus gets hazy.
 My memory fades to nothing.

 I stare at each letter of the word, so intensely that I have forgotten what the beginning of the sentence even says.

 Did I even check?

 I remember being told in therapy that this is the case with OCD in general.
 The more we check the more we doubt ourselves.
-There may have even been a study that demonstrated people that did more checking had a worse memory of those checks, compared to someone that checked only once.
+And I doubt myself daily.